 Housing | Key Insights

 Housing stability has declined sharply in the aftermath of the fires.
-The proportion of fire-affected households living with family/friends or unhoused remains at least 25% higher than before the wildfires.
-Among those affected, even now, 6% of former homeowners and 7% of former renters no longer have stable housing.
+The proportion of fire-affected households living with family/friends or unhoused remains about 25% higher than before the wildfires.
+Among those affected, 5% of former homeowners and 6% of former renters still do not have stable housing (living with family/friends or unhoused).

 People have had to move between temporary housing less often since August 2024, with about three quarters of respondents having now lived at their current address for 6 months or longer.
 But further displacement remains a threat.
 Nearly half of respondents remain in temporary housing.
 Of those, more than a third are staying with friends and family, are unhoused, or are living in temporary units without assistance.